- Generation-skipping trusts can lessen the burden of estate taxes by skipping an entire generation of beneficiaries.

 A generation-skipping trust is an irrevocable trust that assigns a beneficiary who is younger than the settlor — the person who establishes the trust — by at least 37 1/2 years.
 The settlor, also sometimes called a trustor or grantor, can establish a generation-skipping trust as part of a comprehensive estate plan that aims to minimize tax liability.

-Because a generation-skipping trust is a complicated legal entity, it’s a good idea to consider this financial instrument as early as possible — ideally when you begin planning your retirement.
+A generation-skipping trust is a complex legal agreement.
+If you intend on getting one, consider establishing this financial instrument as early as possible — ideally when you begin to plan your retirement.

 How a Generation-Skipping Trust Works

-According to the United States Code, generation-skipping trust rules include specific parameters regarding who can be appointed the “skip person.”
-These rules state that the skip person, or beneficiary, must be “a natural person assigned to a generation which is 2 or more generations below the generation assignment of the transferor.”
+The rules for generation-skipping trust include specific parameters as to who can be appointed the beneficiary or “skip person.”
+According to the Internal Revenue Service, the skip person must be “a natural person assigned to a generation which is two or more generations below the generation assignment of the transferor.”

-Generation-skipping trusts allow the settlor to avoid estate taxes that would be applied if the children, i.e., the next generation, took ownership of the assets.
+Generation-skipping trusts allow the settlor to avoid estate taxes that would be applied if the immediate next generation, meaning the children, took ownership of the assets.

 First, the federal generation-skipping tax (GST) exemption amount is very high.
-The exemption is indexed for inflation, increased to $11.4 million in 2019 and $11.58 million in 2020.
-This means that you are allowed a lifetime generation-skipping tax exemption up to that amount against property you transfer.
+The exemption is indexed for inflation and increased in 2023 to $12.92 million for individuals and $25.84 million for couples.
+You are allowed a lifetime generation-skipping tax exemption up to that amount against the property you transfer.

-Lastly, the beneficiary does not have to be a blood relative.
-You can designate anyone who is at least 37 ½ years younger than you as the beneficiary of a generation-skipping trust, so long as that person is not a current or former spouse.
+Finally, the beneficiary does not have to be a blood relative.
+You can designate anyone who is at least 37 1/2 years younger than you to be the beneficiary of a generation-skipping trust, so long as that person is not a current or former spouse.

 Generation-Skipping Trust and Taxes

-As a result, generation-skipping trust distributions above the exemption threshold are subject to the 40 percent GST tax as defined by the federal tax code, as well as to any state inheritance or estate taxes that may apply.
+As a result, generation-skipping trust distributions above the exemption threshold are subject to a 40% GST tax in addition to any state inheritance or estate taxes that may apply.
 In 2023, the exemption rates are $12.92 million for individuals and $25.84 million for couples.

-If, however, the value of the assets in the trust falls below the exemption amount, no taxes are owed.
-This is true for any appreciation of the assets as well because all gains go directly to the beneficiaries.
-This means that even if the value of the assets in the trust increases beyond the exemption limit, you will not have to pay the generation-skipping transfer tax.
+However, if the value of the assets in the trust falls below the exemption amount, then no taxes are owed.
+This remains true for any appreciation of the assets, because all gains go directly to the beneficiaries.
+So, even if the value of the assets in the trust increases beyond the exemption limit, you will not have to pay the generation-skipping transfer tax.